 Like most major capitals, Nairobi has good and bad areas, and a little forward planning goes a long way towards ensuring that your experience is a positive one.
 Generally speaking, markets and shops on the city's outskirts are less crowded, less overwhelming, and often better value.
 In this article, we look at a few of the best options for the discerning souvenir shopper, focusing on places that specialize in high-quality items designed to be both beautiful and unique.

 Cavernous arts and crafts showroom Spinners Web is currently located in Spring Valley; although a move is scheduled for the near future.
-Here, nearly 400 different vendors congregate under one roof to sell their wares, which range from hand-woven woollen fabrics to animal-printed pottery and soft leather goods.
-The items at Spinners Web are exceptionally high quality, and represent some of the country's best up-and-coming designers.
+Here, nearly 400 different vendors congregate under one roof to sell their wares, which range from hand-woven woolen fabrics to animal-printed pottery and soft leather goods.
+The items at Spinners Web are of exceptionally high quality, and represent some of the country's best up-and-coming designers.
 If you loved the unique interior decorations of your camp while on safari, there's a good chance you'll find something similar here.

 Kazuri Bead Factory

 A popular stop for Nairobi tourists, the Kazuri Bead Factory is also located in Karen.
 Here, visitors can take a tour of the factory and watch each step of the bead-making process.
 The factory was set up to provide employment and healthcare for impoverished single mothers, and seeing its success firsthand is a moving experience.
 The ladies are proud to show off their work, and when finished, Kazuri's ceramic beads are sold loose or as completed jewelry pieces in the on-site shop.
 They are known for the quality and vibrancy of their designs and are sold all over the world.